julsemaan/fingerbank_client/README.md

 We also suggest you install this in a crontab or other job manager so it updates the database nightly.
 The new Fingerbank database is released at 2AM Eastern time.

-An example using cron

-    0 2 * * * /bin/bash --login -c "cd /path/to/your/app && bundle exec rake fingerbank:update"

 ## Usage

 If you are using Ruby on Rails, then you will have access to the current device computed by Fingerbank by calling `current_device`.
 For example :

     current_device.name

-You also have access to the Fingerbank client, though fingerbank\_client
+You also have access to the Fingerbank client, though `fingerbank_client`

 If you are using the library outside of Ruby on Rails, then the following code will allow you to obtain the result of `current_device`.